Solenoids

 Proportional solenoids are equipped with a horizontal or slightly falling characteristic by suitable design measures.

-In contrast to ON/OFF solenoids, the proportional solenoids are controlled via a current control instead of with nominal voltage.
+In contrast to ON/OFF solenoids, the proportional solenoids are controlled via current control instead of nominal voltage.

 In order to limit the thermal load, the maximum permissible current is specified as the so-called limit current IG.
-The current control eliminates the influences of the temperature-dependent change in resistance of the coil winding.
+The current control eliminates the influence of the temperature-dependent resistance change of the coil winding.

 The magnetic force can now be adjusted by changing the current flowing through the coil.
-If the solenoid works against a force, a stroke point will be set depending on the magnitude of the counterforce.
+If the solenoid works against a force, a stroke point will be set, depending on the counterforce's extent

-Applications in which special positioning accuracies are required are equipped with position sensors, which enable a control loop to be set up with which the reaching and holding of a position can be precisely controlled.
+Applications which call for special positioning accuracy are equipped with position sensors, making it possible for a control loop to be set up with which reaching and holding certain positions can be controlled precisely.

 Explanation of the device types